 |EXPATRIATE AND EMPLOYER TAX COMPLIANCE AND ADVISORY|

-Non-residents are taxed at the higher of a flat rate of 15% or the progressive resident tax rates for employment income.
+Non-residents are taxed at a flat rate of 15% or the progressive resident tax rates for employment income.
 For taxes on Director’s fee and director’s remuneration are taxed at 22% for non-residents.

 |Tax period||Calendar year|